Engee documentation

 Description

-Block OFDM Demodulation evaluates the synchronization offset to the strongest SS block using the PSS reference sequence (NID2).
-After correcting the frequency offset, it is assumed that the central frequencies of the reference PSS and the received signal have aligned, after which the block OFDM Demodulation demodulates the synchronized signal and extracts the SS block.
+Block OFDM Demodulation estimates the synchronization offset to the strongest SS block using the PSS reference sequence (NID2).
+After correcting the frequency offset, it is considered that the central frequencies of the reference PSS and the received signal have aligned, after which the block OFDM Demodulation demodulates the synchronized signal and extracts the SS block.

 The block performs the following actions:

-• Creates a reference grid for estimating time using the detected PSS.
-The PSS is placed in the second character of the OFDM reference grid, since the first character of the OFDM contains a special length of the cyclic prefix.
+• Creates a reference grid for estimating time using the detected PSS usage.
+The PSS is placed in the second symbol OFDM of the reference grid, since the first symbol OFDM contains a special length of the cyclic prefix.

-• Evaluates the synchronization offset relative to the OFDM symbol to the detected SSB based on the contents of the reference grid.
+• Estimates the synchronization offset relative to the OFDM symbol to the detected SSB based on the contents of the reference grid.

 Configuring the block includes setting the following parameters: